 Increasing Poultry Production with Danish Enzyme

 Food production has multiple effects on the environment.
 At the same time, global population grows and consumers are looking for high quality, affordable food as part of a healthy, balanced diet.
-In OECD-countries poultry consumption has gone up more than 70% since 1990.
+In OECD-countries poultry consumption has gone up 83% since 1990.
 With rising global demand there is an urgent need for new solutions to produce more efficiently and with as little impact on climate as possible.

 Increasing efficiency for farmers

 In a partnership between Novozymes, one of the world’s leading ingredient companies, and DSM, a Dutch leader in animal nutrition products, a product with a positive impact on the growth of broilers has been developed.
 The name of the enzymatic solution is Balancius.

 The enzyme can cut down on feed without compromising on growth